Oxford: Historic city, futuristic retail

 To hit our target, we adopted a number of key objectives, including the use of a high volume of recycled materials.
 For instance, we bought local recycled aggregate and used a type of concrete with a high recycled content.
 We also set up a disposal site close to the construction site, which meant we didn’t have to transport waste far.

 Our challenge at Westgate was the delivery of a super-efficient energy loop with one of the largest deployments of centralised air source heating of its kind in the UK at its heart.
-The operational efficiencies of this system will contribute significantly to Landsec’s goal of delivering the lowest carbon retail led scheme in the country."
+The operational efficiencies of this system will contribute significantly to Landsec’s goal of delivering the lowest carbon retail-led scheme in the country."

 Head of Retail, Hoare Lea

-These targets are split across eight sections related to the direct and indirect impact of the development, covering areas such as materials, waste, water, ecology, transport and community.
+These targets were split across eight sections related to the direct and indirect impact of the development, covering areas such as materials, waste, water, ecology, transport and community.
 Within each section we then set individual best practice targets split by stages and responsibilities to reflect the differing roles that we and our contractors play.

 Retail that delivers for the local community